pedroslopez/stremio-cuevana2/README.md

 # stremio-cuevana2
-Movies with spanish subtitles from Cuevana2
+Browse and watch movies from Cuevana2.com